weslambert/securityonion-rita/README.md

-# Install RITA on a Security Onion standalone or sensor
+# Install RITA on a Security Onion
+## Intended for Standalone and Sensor nodes.
 ## NOTE: This is not an officially supported configuration, and there are NO GUARANTEES as to it's proper operation.
 ```
 git clone https://github.com/weslambert/securityonion-rita